 1. Too much or too little water

-'If your peace lily is wilting, you most likely need to water the plant as this is a sign of dehydration, However, if the plant is drooping and its leaves are yellow, hold back on the watering as your plant has been overwatered and needs a break,' Samantha Jones, Gardening and Plant Expert at My Job Quote.
+Knowing when to water indoor plants is crucial to keep them in top condition.
+'If your peace lily is wilting, you most likely need to water the plant as this is a sign of dehydration.
+However, if the plant is drooping and its leaves are yellow, hold back on the watering as your plant has been overwatered and needs a break,' says Samantha Jones, a gardening and plant expert at My Job Quote.

-'Under or over-watering your peace lily is a common culprit when it comes to drooping,' says James Williams, gardening expert at Rezigo (opens in new tab).
-'You should only water once the top 50% of your potting mix has become completely dry – and then only sparingly as this is an extremely resilient plant that doesn’t need a huge amount of water to thrive and survive.'
+'Under or over-watering your peace lily is a common culprit when it comes to drooping,' says James Williams, a gardening expert at Rezigo.
+'You should only water once the top 50% of your potting mix has become completely dry – and then only sparingly, as this is an extremely resilient plant that doesn’t need a huge amount of water to thrive and survive.'

 'Peace lilies also thrive in a bright spot, but don’t react well to direct sunlight which can harm their leaves and cause the plant to droop,' says Claire Bishop.

-'The peace lily also enjoys humidity and so the use of a humidifier and/or regular misting can help to prevent drooping,' says James Williams.
+'The peace lily also enjoys humidity and so the use of a humidifier or regular misting can help to prevent drooping,' says James Williams.

-Why is my peace lily drooping even after watering?
+Why is my peace lily drooping even after following the tips above?

-'Plants naturally go dormant from September through to March so even if you are taking good care of your peace lily, it may not flower during this time,' says Claire Bishop.
+'Plants naturally go dormant from September through to March so even if you are taking good care of your peace lily, it may not flower during this time,' says Claire Bishop, Senior Houseplant Buyer of Dobbies Garden Centres.
 'If this is the case, reduce watering and do not feed it.
 Then, once March arrives, move the plant to a brighter spot and feed it to encourage new growth.'